aboyalejandro/data-projects/data_engineering/etl_snowflake_snowpipe/README.md

 - OOP approach with Classes/methods to capture API raw_data.
 - Used Airflow Variables.
-- Used TaskGroups, PythonOperators and S3BucketOperators to manage all the flow.
+- Used TaskGroups, PythonOperators, S3BucketOperators, SnowflakeOperators to manage all the flow.
 - Applied transformations with pandas.

 ![alt text](images/airflow.png)

 ### TO DO:
-- handle Snowflake stage creation and "COPY INTO" command through Airflow.
 - Check if tables exist before pushing data from stage.
 - Change to parquet instead of csv.